 To the fullest extent possible, students are expected to observe the agency attendance and time schedule policies.
-Field Practicum (586a/b & 686a/b) is a class and students must adhere to the field calendar which identifies the beginning and ending dates of the internship as well as important Field Education activities and events.
-Each cohort has its own Field Calendar for each semester that students must refer to and adhere to.
-It is found in the Field Practicum course on the VAC learning platform.
+Applied Learning in Field Education (589a/b) and Advanced Applied Learning in Field Education (699a/b) are classes and students must adhere to the Field Calendar which identifies the beginning and ending dates of the internship as well as important Field Education activities and events.
+Each cohort has its own Field Calendar for each semester that students must follow.
+It is found in the Field Internship course on the VAC learning platform.